tobami/littlechef/README.md

 It all starts in the **kitchen**, which you should keep under version control:

-* `config.cfg`: Authentication information needed to be able to connect to the nodes
+* `config.cfg`: Configuration, including authentication and run-time options.
 * `nodes/`: After recipes are run on [Nodes][], their configuration is stored here in JSON format.
 You can manually edit them or even add new ones.
 The name of a node should be its FQDN